-The following are tools to calculate the total resistance of a group of resistors in parallel or in series.
-A complex circuit can typically be divided into simpler circuits in parallel and series to determine the total resistance (by summing the resistance of each portion).
-A calculator for estimating the resistance of a conductor based on size and conductivity is also included.
+The following are tools to calculate the ohm value and tolerance based on resistor color codes, the total resistance of a group of resistors in parallel or in series, and the resistance of a conductor based on size and conductivity.

 Resistance of a Conductor